 1.4.1 Amounts of Shaping Capacity

-BPA shall calculate «Customer Name»’s amounts of Shaping Capacity for each month of each Fiscal Year as follows: (1) Peak Net Requirements minus (2) Tier 1 Block Amount for a given month minus (3) Tier 2 Block Amount. ’BPA shall calculate Customer Name»’s Peak Net Requirement for each month of each Fiscal Year as follows: (1) Peak TRL minus (2) Dedicated Resource Peaking Capability
+BPA shall calculate «Customer Name»’s amounts of Shaping Capacity for each month of each Fiscal Year by summing the portion of Shaping Capacity attributable to each «Customer Name» Member.
+The Shaping Capacity attributable to each Member shall be calculated as follows: (1) each «Customer Name» Member’s Peak Net Requirement minus (2) such Member’s Tier 1 Block Amount for a given month minus (3) such Member’s Tier 2 Block Amount.

+For the purposes of calculating «Customer Name»’s Shaping Capacity, BPA shall calculate the Peak Net Requirement for each «Customer Name» Member for each month of each Fiscal Year as follows: (1) Member’s Peak TRL minus (2) such Member’s Dedicated Resource Peaking Capability minus (3) Peak TRL for any of such Member’s NLSLs.

-Shaping Capacity = Peak Tier 1 Block Amount – Tier 2 Block Amount.
+Member’s attributable portion of Shaping Capacity = Member’s Peak TRL – Member’s Dedicated Resource Peaking Capability - Peak TRL for any Member’s NLSL – Member’s Tier 1 Block Amount – Member’s Tier 2 Block Amount.

-Peak Net Requirements = Peak TRL – Dedicated Resources Peaking Capability – Peak TRL for any NLSLs.
+Member’s Peak Net Requirements = Member’s Peak TRL – Member’s Dedicated Resources Peaking Capability – Peak TRL for any Member’s NLSLs.

 Where:

-“Peak TRL” means peak amount as stated in the annual forecast of monthly Total Retail Load table in section 1.1 of Exhibit A.
+“Member’s Peak TRL” means peak amount as stated in the annual forecast of monthly Total Retail Load table in section 1.1 of Exhibit A for the Member.

-For purposes of this section: “Dedicated Resource Peaking Capability” means the sum of «Customer Name»’s (1) Specified Resources monthly peak amounts, as stated in table(s) in section 2 of Exhibit A and (2) monthly peak Committed Power Purchase Amounts as stated in table(s) in section 3 of Exhibit A.
+For purposes of this section: “Member’s Dedicated Resource Peaking Capability” means the sum of each «Customer Name» Member’s (1) Specified Resources monthly peak amounts, as stated in table(s) in section 2 of Exhibit A and (2) such Member’s monthly peak Committed Power Purchase Amounts as stated in table(s) in section 3 of Exhibit A.

+For purposes of this section: “Peak TRL for any Member’s NLSL” means the sum of the monthly peak amounts, as stated in table(s) in section 4 of Exhibit A, any Planned NLSL or NLSL of «Customer Name»’s Member.

-For purposes of this section: “Tier 1 Block Amount” means the Tier 1 Block amounts for the applicable month of the first year of a Rate Period, as aslisted in section 1.3 of this exhibit.
+For purposes of this section: “Member’s Tier 1 Block Amount” means the Tier 1 Block amounts for the applicable month of the first year of a Rate Period, as calculated for the «Customer Name» Member pursuant to sections 1.1 and 1.2 of this exhibit.

-For purposes of this section: “Tier 2 Block Amount” means the Tier 2 Block amounts as listed in section 2.9 of this exhibit reflected as a megawatt value
+For purposes of this section: “Member’s Tier 2 Block Amount” means the Tier 2 Block Amounts as listed in section 2.9.1 of this exhibit reflected as a megawatt value for «Customer Name»’s Members.

-By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below with «Customer Name» Peak Net Requirement, in whole megawatts, for each month of the applicable Rate Period.
+By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the tables below with «Customer Name» Member’s Peak Net Requirement, in whole megawatts, for each month of the applicable Rate Period.

+Drafter’s Note: Replicate the table «JOE Member Name» Peak Net Requirement (MW) below and add a new table for each «JOE Member» with a sequential number.
+E.g 1.4.1(1), 1.4.1(2), 1.4.1(3), etc.

 Drafter’s Note: Leave table blank at contract signing.

+1.4.1(1) «JOE Member Name»